 Learning to fit your shoes really becomes an art.
 Add all this to the fact that the size of the foot varies at different times of the day and under differing activities and environmental conditions.

 You should always shop in the afternoon when your feet have already expanded.

 Being able to get the perfect fit is at best hit and miss.
-Next time you go shopping there are some question you need to asked yourself to help reduce the number of misfits and improve your shoe shopping outcome.
-Before you shop you should know;
+Next time you go shopping there are some questions you need to ask yourself to help reduce the number of misfits and improve your shoe shopping outcome.
+Before you shop you should know.

 How is the shoe going to be used?

 Are you going to be using an orthosis in the shoe?

 When you get to the store and find the pair you like.
 You should start by putting them on and standing up as you walk ask yourself; Do I feel stable?
 Are these shoes giving me support?
 You should be looking to see if there are any wrinkles or if your foot is pushing the upper out over the sole of the shoe.

 Dress shoes for men should have at least a half an inch between the longest toe and the leather of the shoe.
 A simple finger test can tell you if you need to go up or down a size.
 The best thing I have found is to spend some time in the shoe.

 Your toes should have enough wiggle room in closed toed shoes and for High heels the toes should be lying flat next to each other.
 They should not be squashed uncomfortable together.